skydoves/AndroidRibbon/README.md

 ```

 ### create using kotlin dsl
-This is how to create `ShimmerRibbonView` instance using kotlin dsl.
+This is how to create `ShimmerRibbonView`'s instance using kotlin dsl.
 ```kotlin
 val shimmerRibbonView = shimmerRibbonView(context) {
       ribbon = ribbonView(context) {